acolomb/libdebugmod/README.md

 optional API if enabled.
 The `main()` function demonstrates debug output from an external module and its own, with various configuration changes in between.

+Another example lives in `test_incremental_search.c` and shows a more sophisticated usage of the runtime management API.
+It implements a rather efficient incremental string search algorithm to match a (partial) input against the list of registered debug modules, exercising the `debug_mod_list()` function.
+Use the following `Makefile` target to run the example code with appropriate macro definitions already included.

+	make -C libdebugmod/src/ clean test-search